 - 4.26 Flooding can have a significant impact on communities, through risk of damage to properties and loss of human life.
 The strategic approach to development and flood risk in the District is set out in the Core Strategy; Policy ENV3 (Flood Risk) and Policy ENV4 (Sustainable Drainage Systems). - 4.27 Any proposal that will increase the flood risk will be required to be accompanied by a flood risk assessment to consider the level of risk posed and the intended mitigation and management measures.
 The Local Planning Authority will also seek to ensure that development does not adversely affect the water catchments of existing watercourses. - 4.28 One potential cause of flooding is surface water flooding, which occurs when the local drainage system is unable to cope with the amount of rainfall. - 4.29 Surface water run-off from new development can lead to an increased risk of flooding, however, Sustainable Drainage Systems (SUDs) offer an alternative approach to drainage within developed areas.
 The Core Strategy states that SUDs will be required to be incorporated into all residential schemes of more than 10 units.
 However, there may still be occasions where smaller developments have the potential to give rise to concerns in respect of surface water flooding, particularly in areas that have been identified as being susceptible to such flooding, including through Surface Water Management Plans.
-Other instances where there may be a perceived risk of surface water flooding include where historical instances of such flooding have been documented. - 4.30 Essex County Council is the authority responsible for the determination of planning applications for SUDs.

-- 4.31 SUDs can help to reduce flooding by controlling surface water run-off as close to the source as possible, before the water enters the watercourse.
+Other instances where there may be a perceived risk of surface water flooding include where historical instances of such flooding have been documented. - 4.30 The Local Planning Authority or Essex County Council (the SUDS Approval Body or SAB from April 2014) is the authority responsible for the determination of planning applications for SUDS.
+This means that all new development which has surface water drainage implications will potentially require SAB approval and need to conform to National and Local Standards.
+Essex County Council will be strongly promoting the management of rainfall at the surface and therefore the use of above ground SUDS features (e.g. swales, filter strips, basins, ponds and wetlands etc.) will be required rather than pipes, soakaways and underground storage structures, as these bring more benefits to the community in their amenity and biodiversity value as well as being easier and more economical to maintain and need not be more expensive to install.
+Also, SUDS proposals which provide for limiting surface water runoff rates from the site to existing greenfield rates will be expected. - 4.31 SUDs can help to reduce flooding by controlling surface water run-off as close to the source as possible, before the water enters the watercourse.
 Such systems can also protect water resources and improve wildlife interests of developments. - 4.32 There are a number of sustainable drainage options available, such as green roofs, rainwater use, and permeable surfaces, although the suitability of each technique would depend on a number of factors including site size and geology. - 4.33 Such measures should be employed at all available opportunities and incorporated into development schemes of 10 units or fewer, unless it can be demonstrated that this would be unviable (in addition it should be noted that Core Strategy Policy ENV4 requires developments of 10 units or more to incorporate SUDS).
-In any event, the Environment Agency, the Local Planning Authority and the local Highway Authority should be consulted at the earliest possible stage.
+In any event, the

+Environment Agency, the Local Planning Authority and the local Highway Authority should be consulted at the earliest possible stage.